ligato/site/content/cnf/cnf-def.md

 </div>

 - __Application and CNF pods are deployed on workers__.
 As mentioned, a CNF is just another pod, albeit with specialized network functionality.
 - __CNFs are versatile__.
-They can implemented with a single purpose in mind, an example being a load balancer.
+They can be implemented with a single purpose in mind, with an example being a load balancer.
 Or designed and built for programming and executing specific data plane functions.
 Consider a CNF platform that is programmed through APIs/agent to perform L3 routing in one instantiation, and firewall/NAT functions in another.
 Operators can and will choose from a broad portfolio of CNF options.
 - __CNF capabilities can be embedded in application pods__.
 For example, a [memif](https://docs.fd.io/vpp/17.10/libmemif_doc.html) interface can run on both CNF and application pods.
 The result is a point-to-point, user space communications channel that offers kernel-free packet transmit and receive functions.

 <div>